-Using product attributes can help get your brand noticed in a crowded ecommerce marketplace.
+Product attributes are key to getting your brand noticed in the increasingly crowded ecommerce marketplace.

 Companies need to offer potential buyers what they want in a format that makes it easy for the average person to find.
-With the flexibility offered by headless ecommerce systems, it’s growing more important to understand and take advantage of the opportunities within strategic product attribution.
+With the flexibility offered by modern headless ecommerce systems, it’s important to understand and take advantage of the opportunities within strategic product attribution.

-It is all about using product attributes to both show up in search engines and speak to shoppers’ extremely specific needs and wants.
+Use product attributes to show up in search engines and speak to shoppers’ extremely specific needs and wants.
 When we match our classification of products on the product details page according to consumer behavior and habits, we’re in business.

-Consumers are looking for and buying goods and services that have very specific product attributes.
-Marketers need to home in on their target market and build a product description that captures a particular consumer desire.
+Consumers look for and buy goods and services that have very specific product attributes.
+Marketers need to home in on their target market and build a product description that captures their customer’s desires.
 Using product attributes in marketing is critical in attaining brand success.
 Each and every product attribute must be a positive selling point.

 What Are Product Attributes?

-Product attributes refer to the characteristics that define a service or product.
-They are a product feature that influences customer buying decisions.
+Product attributes refer to the characteristics that define a service or product and influence customer buying decisions.

 SKUs are what a company uses to identify products, but consumers look for products in very different ways.
 They use natural language such as “large family tent” or “affordable jacket”.

 Attributes are defined as tangible (physical) or intangible (non-physical).

 Tangibles are characteristics such as size, color, smell, product design, weight, etc.